tcashel/libgemini/README.md

 - interface for creating / managing requests to API
   - inputing orders, one-off price queries etc..
   - should be somewhat lightweight
-- one instance per session
+- one instance per session, could be easier if this is just a wrapper for a request or task that gets passed to the engine.

 #### Engine Class (name tbd)

-- One per thread
 - what if there are 2 rates to enforce?
 PublicAPI vs PrivateAPI?
   - Engine that implements ratelimit and loops over Request class instances, each which could have thier own rate limit.
+  - easier to just have one enginer per session so it's only dealing with 1 rate.
 - the rate limiter should always reserve a spot for 1 high priority order, ie: **cancel all orders**, **sell** etc..
 This is most easily accomplised by reducing allowed rate set in Request class and allowing 1 type of order to ignore the rate limit.

 #### Order Status / Market data / Event Class (name tbd)